Sara's Story

 The journey to this point wasn't straightforward.
 Over the years, I sought help from various therapists and professionals.
 While most had never heard of misophonia, they did equip me with tools to manage and improve other aspects of my life—such as setting boundaries, practicing self-compassion, and learning relaxation techniques.
 Mindfulness meditation became a cornerstone of my daily routine, after taking Jon Kabat-Zinn’s 8-week Mindfulness-Based Stress Reduction Course in my early 30’s.

 I explored different avenues—anti-anxiety medications, inner-ear white noise generators, even a rigorous vitamin regimen—but none cracked the code of misophonia.
 In 2017, I began Somatic Experiencing training.
-This three-year program helped me reconnect with my body, heal past traumas, and reclaim agency over my nervous system.
+This three-year program helped me reconnect with my body, heal past traumas, and have agency over my nervous system.